10 Cyber Security Threats Facing Businesses Today

 Emotet, an incarnation of banking malware, is currently one of the more dangerous strains of malware out there.
 Basically, Emotet can change its form to avoid detection and then replicates itself within the system.
 It will move from one machine to the next by brute-forcing passwords to enter its next destination.
 This malware targets a user’s financial information, banking details, and even their Bitcoin purses.

 7. Ransomware: Ransomware quickly rose through the ranks of malicious applications recently as one of the more noticeable threats.
 What’s alarming about this ransomware is its ability to lock down a computer and unlock it only after the owner pays a ransom.
-This system hi-jacking component makes ransomware cyber security very disruptive.
+This system hi-jacking component makes ransomware very disruptive.
 The biggest ransomware attack initiated by the Cryptolocker strain infected around 250,000 computers and earned the ransomware authors $3 million.
-As you can imagine, cyber security attacks of this scale can practically cripple critical infrastructure and systems.
+As you can imagine, attacks of this scale can practically cripple critical infrastructure and systems.

 8. Stegware: Stegware expands malware’s attack surface.
 Hackers employ steganography which involves the act of hiding a malicious file inside another file, image, video, or message.
 At one point only the most veteran and well-versed of cybercriminals could actually craft their own stegware.
 However, cybercriminals have become savvier in producing them and make stegware available through kits in the Dark Web for even the amateurs to use.
 Companies will see more infections in the coming years resulting from these malicious files hiding under the cover of legitimate ones.